 Old habits, old concepts

 To break old habits means to break your concepts of whatever opinions, convictions and perceptions you have that form your awareness of the world.
 So if you have reserves about working an odd job, reconsider what makes you think that way.
 Could you imagine yourself working as a street sweep?
 Do you want to be a writer?
 Then become a street sweep and see the world through a whole new radius of perceptions.
 Whatever job you take, whatever occupation you have will lead to new people, new stories, new so to say “friction” between you and your world.
-One way to start a new habit is to try, say, online slots, at www.slotswise.com but that is just a harmless idea to get you thinking about different challenges and opportunities that exist out there.
+But that is just a harmless idea to get you thinking about different challenges and opportunities that exist out there.

 Reconfiguring the World in Your Head